A large walled 5th century monastery and pilgrimage inn, with huge underground water reservoirs. Founded by the hermit Euthymius “the Great”

 The monastery was not damaged by the 638 century Islamic conquest, unlike most of the Christian sites.
 However, it was severely damaged in the 659 earthquake, and most of it was rebuilt within several years.

 During the Islamic period, the monasteries in Judean desert were frequently attacked.
 In 809 this monastery, as well as others, was plundered, resulting in a severe damage.
-The monastery was finally destroyed in the 12th C.
+The monastery was finally destroyed in the 12th century.

 Some parts of it were repaired during the Crusaders period (13th century), but it survived only until the Mameluke period (13th-16th century).